sahareitam/chrome-keyboard-fixer/README.md

 2. Type text in any input field on any website
 3. If you realize you typed with the wrong keyboard layout:
    - Place your cursor at the desired position
-   - Press Alt+Shift+Z to mark the starting position
+   - Press Ctrl+Shift+Z (Windows/Linux) or Command+Shift+Z (Mac) to mark the starting position
    - Move your cursor to select the text segment
-   - Press Alt+Shift+Z again to convert the selected text
+   - Press the shortcut again to convert the selected text
-   - You can continue pressing Alt+Shift+Z to perform multiple conversions
+   - You can continue pressing the shortcut to perform multiple conversions
    - The extension intelligently tracks cursor positions for continuous conversions
 4. The text will automatically be converted to the correct layout